Immigrate

 Choosing the Best Solution For You

 Choosing the right Canadian immigration program for you will depend on your individual goals and situation.
 There are currently over 80 programs available for immigration to Canada, and the programs are constantly being updated.
 We can help you choose the best solution for you and your family.
-RU Law will assist with all types of permanent residence applications, provide guidance on required supporting documents and prepare you at each step of the process.
+Urosevic Law will assist with all types of permanent residence applications, provide guidance on required supporting documents and prepare you at each step of the process.

 Permanent Residence

 As a Canadian permanent resident, you will maintain your citizenship from your original home country.
 Being a permanent resident of Canada does not provide you Canadian citizenship.
 You may be eligible to apply for Canadian citizenship after residing in Canada for a few years.
-From applying for your permanent residence to obtaining your citizenship, RU Law can help you at each step of the process.
+From applying for your permanent residence to obtaining your citizenship, Urosevic Law can help you at each step of the process.

 Express Entry